Laakeri/sharpsat-td/README.md

 # Running

 The currently supported input/output formats are those of [Model counting competition 2021](https://mccompetition.org/assets/files/2021/competition2021.pdf).
+Note that in the weighted model counting format, it is assumed that the weight of a literal and its negation sum up to exactly 1.
+SharpSAT-TD uses this assumption, although editing the input reading logic should be relatively straightforward by editing preprocessor/instance.cpp.

 Example unweighted model counting: